A fast algorithm for All-Pairs-Shortest-Paths suitable for neural networks: Digital computation

 Nonetheless, we have found in practice that the R-distance is locally correct on many graphs up to thousands of nodes in size (Figs \ref{fig:performance}, \ref{fig:positive-weights}).
 Furthermore, in at least one popular scientific programming environment (Python \texttt{scipy}) its evaluation is more than $10 \times$ faster than the Floyd-Warshall algorithm on dense graphs (Fig \ref{fig:run-times}A).
 Even on sparse graphs, the R-distance is considerably faster than Dijkstra's and Johnson's algorithms, which were designed for sparse graphs (Fig \ref{fig:run-times}B).
 This can be attributed to the extensive effort that has gone into optimizing the routines for matrix inversion.
-Possibly, a similar degree of scrutiny could be applied to optimizing the APSP algorithms beyond their current implementation in popular libraries.